-The provisions of subrule (3)(b) of this rule must shall be met if the value for "NV" in the equation is equal to or greater than 60% percent.
+The provisions of subrule (3)(b) of this rule must be met if the value for "NV" in the equation is equal to or greater than 60%.

-- (12) A person subject to subrule (3)(a) or (b) of this rule shall keep the following records: - (a) For graphic arts lines subject to subrule (3)(a) of this rule: - (i) The name, identification number, and volume "LI", of each ink or coating used each calendar day averaging period.
+- (12) A person subject to subrule (3)(a) or (b) of this rule shall keep the following records: - (a) For graphic arts lines subject to subrule (3)(a) of this rule: - (i) The name, identification number, and volume "LI" of each ink or coating used each calendar day averaging period. - (ii) The volume fraction of volatile organic compounds in each ink or coating, as applied, each calendar day averaging period. - (iii) The volume fraction of volatiles in each ink or coating, as applied, during each calendar day averaging period. - (iv) The volatile organic compound fraction of the volatile fraction of all inks and coatings used on a graphic arts line, as applied, each calendar day averaging period. - (b) For graphic arts lines subject to subrule (3)(b) of this rule: - (i) The name, identification number, and volume "LI" of each ink or coating used each calendar day averaging period. - (ii) The volume fraction of non-volatiles in each ink or coating, as applied, each calendar day averaging period. - (iii) The volume fraction of non-volatiles in all inks and coatings used each calendar day averaging period. - (13) A graphic art line subject to R 336.1624a does not need to meet the provisions of this rule accept as specified in R 336.1624a.

-- (ii) The volume fraction of volatile organic compounds in each ink or coating, as applied, each calendar day averaging period. - (iii) The volume fraction of volatiles in each ink or coating, as applied, during each calendar day averaging period. - (iv) The volatile organic compound fraction of the volatile fraction of all inks and coatings used on a graphic arts line, as applied, each calendar day averaging period. - (b) For graphic arts lines subject to subrule (3)(b) of this rule: - (i) The name, identification number, and volume "LI", of each ink or coating used each calendar day averaging period. - (ii) The volume fraction of non-volatiles in each ink or coating, as applied, each calendar day averaging period. - (iii) The volume fraction of non-volatiles in all inks and coatings used each calendar day averaging period. - (13) Sources demonstrating compliance with a control efficiency as required in subrule (3)(c) of this rule shall submit a stack testing protocol based on the conditions in (Reference the appropriate section in 1040 or 1041 for approval by the department. - (14) A graphic art line subject to R 336.1624a does not need to meet the provisions of this rule accept as specified in R 336.1624a. - R 336.1624a Emission of volatile organic compounds from existing flexographic printing lines located in the 2015 ozone nonattainment areas.
+R 336.1624a Emission of volatile organic compounds from existing flexographic printing lines located in the 2015 ozone nonattainment areas.